r0x0r/traktorlibrarian/README.md

 ## 2.0

-- `New` Add an ability to export your music collection (both music and playlist structure) to an external drive.
+- `New` Add an ability to export your music collection (both music files and playlist structure) to an external drive.
 OSX only.
 - `Improved` New GUI
 - `Fixed `Fix a failure to detect duplicates on an external drive